Deployment (container)

 podman pull registry.eldoc.online/eldoc/eldoc-aio:latest

-In case authentication is required, execute the following commands instead (request USERNAME and PASSWORD from elDoc Support):
+If authentication is required, execute the following commands instead (request USERNAME and PASSWORD from elDoc Support):

 podman login registry.eldoc.online -u USERNAME